Browner1313/BD-Development/README.md

 Download the Zip and take the ones you like!
 Delete the ones you dont!

-Any questions, concern, or wanted features, join the discord!
+Any questions, concerns, or wanted features, join the discord!

 https://discord.gg/ySRJae38